.30-06 vs .308 Win: Thirty Cal Throwdown w/ Ballistic Graphs

 History & Purpose:

-Again, like its ancestor before it, the .308 has spawned many offspring as a result of necking down and up.
-These include the ever-popular .243 Winchester, the 7mm-08 Remington, and my favorite, the .338 Federal.
+And like its ancestor before it, the .308 has spawned a whole family of its own.
+Its offspring include the popular .243 Winchester, the 7mm-08 Remington, and the criminally underrated .338 Federal, which is one of my personal favorites.

 Best Ammo for the .308